rhysdg/whisper-onnx-python/README.md

 ## Example usage:

-- Currently usage closely follows the official package but with a trt swicth (currently being debugged) and expects either an audio file or a numy array:
+- Currently usage closely follows the official package but with a trt swicth (currently being debugged, False is recommended as a result) and expects either an audio file or a numy array: